tobiasmuecksch/OBB-for-Phaser/README.md

 # OBB-for-Phaser

+## ⚠️ WARNING ⚠️
+🚧 This project is not actively maintained and therefore in archive state. 🚧

+## Description
 This project is about replacing Phaser.io's Arcade Physics AABB collision detection (which doesn't offer bounding box rotation) with "Oriented bounding box" collision detection or short OBB.

 The great benefit: OBB supports rotating bounding boxes!